jdegand/ui-filter-modal/README.md

 Design is responsive but not totally perfect.

-UI Design Daily website has been down for a while (March - April 22) and the web archive capture of this page does not have the design image.
+UI Design Daily website was down for a while (Feb - March 22).
+Design can be found [here](https://www.uidesigndaily.com/posts/figma-filter-modal-day-1569).

 [Filter Modal Design](https://dribbble.com/shots/17694430-Filter-Modal-UI-Design) can be found on dribble along with [all other ui design daily designs](https://dribbble.com/ildiesign).
-The UI Design Daily domain is abandoned.

 ## Useful Resources